KoxyG/Lets-Get-Soroban/CustomData/README.md

+// Let's get soroban: Custom Data types

 # Custom Type:

+Custom types are defined using the #[contracttype] attribute on either a struct or an enum.

 ## Struct

-- Structs are stored on ledger as a map of key-value pairs, where the key is up to a 32 character string(must not be more than this) which represente the field name, and the value is the value encoded.
+- Structs are stored on ledger as a map of key-value pairs.

+// Struct Example

 #[contracttype]
 #[derive(Clone, Copy, Debug, Eq, PartialEq)]
 pub struct State {
     pub count: u32,
     pub last_incr: u32,
 }

-##  Enum
+##  Enum (integer) Example.

-- Enums containing integer values are stored on ledger as the u32 value.
+- Enums containing integer values are stored on ledger as 32-bit unsigned integer (u32).

 #[contracttype]
 #[derive(Copy, Clone, Debug, Eq, PartialEq)]
 #[repr(u32)]
-pub enum Enum {
+pub enum State {
     A = 1,
     B = 2,
+}

+## Enum (unit and tuple) Example.
+- Enums containing unit and tuple variants are stored on ledger as a two element vector,

+#[contracttype]
+#[derive(Clone, Debug, Eq, PartialEq)]
+pub enum State {
+    A,
+    B(..),
 }